Handmade Quilts

 • A pineapple symbolizes warmth and hospitality and offers a welcome greeting to all.

-giant dahlia quiltFolk art of the amish Heirloom quilt detailAmish Quilt for Sale Hearts and FlowersAmish Quilt for Sale Lone Star
+giant dahlia quiltFolk art of the amish Heirloom quilt detailAmish Quilt for Sale Lone Star

 85 Plumtrees Road, Bethel, CT – BY APPOINTMENT ONLY